galliot-us/smart-social-distancing/README.md

 ```

 ##### Run on Jetson TX2
-* You need to have JetPack 4.3 installed on your Jetson TX2.
+* You need to have JetPack 4.4 installed on your Jetson TX2.
+If you are using Openpifpaf as a detector, skip the first step as the TensorRT engine will be generated automatically with calling the `generate_tensorrt.bash` script by detector.

 ```bash
 # 1) Download TensorRT engine file built with JetPack 4.3: